aayushP/aayushp.github.io/_pages/about.md

 ---

 I lead the machine learning team within the synthetic data organization at Reality Labs, Meta.
 My group works on problems at the juncture of machine learning, computer vision and computer graphics.
-Specifically they look at domain adaptation, neural rendering and other sim2real problems for mixed reality.
+We tackle challenges in domain adaptation, neural rendering and other sim2real problems for mixed reality.
 Before joining Meta, I was the head of machine learning at synthetic data startup, AI Reverie.
 Prior to this, I worked at Nvidia where I spent 6 years on synthetic data research in computer vision.
 While at Nvidia, my group delivered some of the prominent works in synthetic data creation.
 I graduated with a B.Tech in E&ECE from Indian Institute of Technology (IIT) Kharagpur, India, in 2010, and MASc in Computer Engineering from University of Waterloo, Canada, in 2013.

 <!-- I'm a senior researcher, part of Toronto AI lab, NVIDIA.
 My research interests lie at the juncture of machine learning, computer vision and computer graphics.
 Specifically, I work on sim-to-real problems for perception.
 I want to train effective real world models from simulation.
 Prior to NVIDIA, I was part of IBM Labs, Toronto, where I worked on *Compilers* - another area I've been interested in the past.
 I graduated with a B.Tech in *Electronics and Electrical Communication Engineering* from Indian Institute of Technology (IIT) Kharagpur, India, in 2010, and MASc in *Computer Engineering* from University of Waterloo, Canada, in 2013. -->